pablocru/imaengine.org/src/content/blogCategory/industries.md

 ---

 Explore the forefront of IIoT and industrial advancements.
-Get the latest trends, insights, and analyses on emerging technologies shaping the industry
+Get the latest trends, insights, and analyses on emerging technologies shaping the industry.